s-victor/rF2ImpulseTachGenerator/README.md

 - Scale Column
     - `Scale` column is available after enabled `Nonlinear` scale mode.
 Each row sets a scale value that scales step range for next impulse step.

-Note, there are total 30 rows, empty rows are skipped and excluded from calculation and output.
+Note, there are total 30 rows in the table, empty rows are skipped and excluded from calculation and output.
 The table does not support inserting or removing rows, it is recommended to make a reference spreadsheet in other program for setting up the values.

 ## Requirements